 Family Fun in Dawsonville

 It’s time to play in Dawsonville!
 When you’re traveling with the family, especially with kids, you need plenty of options on your list of family fun.
-Dawsonville has plenty year-round, but fall is a favorite because of all the wonderful family farms and classic fall activities.
+Dawsonville has plenty year-round, but fall is a favorite because of all the wonderful family farms, pumpkin farms, and classic fall activities.
 Wind your way through a corn maze at Buck’s or Uncle Shuck’s, visit Burt’s Farm for pumpkin picking and hayrides, or find the perfect gourd, jams, and gifts, at Bradley’s Pumpkin Patch.
+Or enjoy a day at Jungle Paradise Daylilies for flowers and relaxation.

 Food + Drink + Shopping in Dawsonville